usane001/FYP-Regression-Task/README.md

 User-Friendly Interface: Simple and interactive interface for users to input text and receive instant scores.

 Packages used:
-Streamlit
-Simple Transformers
-Numpy
-Pandas
-Sklearn
-PyTorch
+Streamlit, Simple Transformers, Numpy, Pandas, Sklearn, PyTorch